kovid112m/KovidGPT/README.md

 Use the same path or directory where this repository has been cloned for running the streamlit command.

 **NOTE : Ensure the above packages have been installed in the path you are going to run this application.**
+**Please follow the instructions in dependencies_how_to file in the repo to install all required packages.**

 Command to use: